Malaysia ex-PM Najib Razak gets 12 years jail for 1MDB graft trial | DW | 28.07.2020

 Ghazali increased his bail amount by 1 million Malaysian ringgit ($235,300, €200,916) that must be posted by Wednesday.

-Najib has said he would appeal any decision at the federal court.
-He has said he was misled by rogue bankers and the case against him is political.
+The former prime minister has said he was misled by rogue bankers, arguing that the case against him is political.

 Read more: US probes Deutsche Bank over dealings with Malaysia's 1MDB fund